Cearjeyou/Cearjeyou/README.md

 # Hello! 👋
-## My name is Carlos Rios I'm web developer 👨‍💻 and process engineer 👨‍🔬
+## My name is Carlos Rios I'm a web developer 👨‍💻 and a process engineer 👨‍🔬

 I have a passion for programming, application development and technology.